Law of Demand

 Assumptions of law of demand

 The law of demand states that, all other things being equal, the quantity demanded of a good and services is inversely related to its price.
-This is one of the most foundational principles in economics and underlies much economic theory.
-The assumption behind this law is that consumers prefer lower prices and are willing to substitute with goods that are cheaper.
+This is one of the most foundational principles in economics, based on a few key assumptions:

 Implications of Law of Demand